zmoog/ifq-buddy/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system.

 ## Built With

 * [Serverless Framework](https://serverless.com) - The serverless framework used to deploy on AWS
-* [ifq](https://github.com/zmoog/ifq) - A tiny library used to scrape the IFQ website using requests and lxml.
+* [ifq](https://github.com/zmoog/ifq) - A tiny library used to scrape the IFQ website using [requests](https://requests.readthedocs.io/en/master/) and [lxml](https://lxml.de).

 ## Contributing